mahmudrodshi/mahmudrodshi/README.md

 🎮 Merging passion with code in Software & Game Development.
 🌱 Advancing my craft in Unity.
 🫵 Open to collaboration in Software Dev & Web Design.
 Let's innovate together.
-📱 DM me on Instagram @rodshimahmud.
+📱 DM me on Instagram @tsmrodshi.

 <!---
 mahmudrodshi/mahmudrodshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.